Stanbic IBTC Holdings: Stanbic Bank Nigeria Limited

 Stanbic Bank Nigeria Limited was founded in 1991 when Standard Bank Investment Corporation (Stanbic Bank), acquired the African operations of ANZ Grindlays Bank.
 The name was later changed to Stanbic Bank Nigeria Limited and was a wholly owned subsidiary of Stanbic Africa Holdings Limited (SAHL).

-The Merger
+Merger

 On 24 September 2007, IBTC Chartered Bank Plc merged with Stanbic Bank Nigeria Limited.
-Stanbic Africa Holdings Limited (SAHL)on behalf of Standard Bank tendered an offer for the acquisition of additional IBTC shares in order to attain majority shares in the merged business.
+Stanbic Africa Holdings Limited (SAHL) on behalf of Standard Bank tendered an offer for the acquisition of additional IBTC shares in order to attain majority shares in the merged business.
 This resulted in SAHL having a majority shareholding 50.75% up from 33.33% as at the merger date.

 The business name was subsequently changed to Stanbic IBTC Holdings Plc and resumed trading on the NSE.

-Member Companies
+Member companies

-The companies that comprise Stanbic IBTC Holdings include the following:
+The companies comprised in Stanbic IBTC Holdings are as follows: